TechPmCareerPath/AI_Job_Search_Center/README.md

 ### Job Application Tracker
-A table to view and edit the jobs you applied for.
-This table includes jobs you found and via this app and chose "Did you apply for this position?" --> Yes.
+This is a table to view and edit the jobs you applied for.

-This table also supports manually adding jobs you found and applied for **outside** of this app, like a former co-worker mentioned a job that you applied for. **All of your job applications** can be tracked here.
+**All of your job applications** can be tracked here.
+This table includes jobs you found via this app and chose "Did you apply for this position?" --> Yes.
+Also, this table supports manually adding jobs you found and applied for **outside** of this app, like a former co-worker mentioned a job that you applied for.

 Based on the Follow-up Date you enter in this table, there will be 2 statues as the top.
 The statues are:
 * Follow-ups that are past due or due today.